ELS-RD/transformer-deploy/README.md

 Text generation seems to be the way to go for NLP.
 Unfortunately, they are slow to run, below we will accelerate the most famous of them: GPT-2.

+#### GPT example
+We will start in first time with GPT-2 model example, then in the next section we will use t5-model.

 #### Optimize existing model

 Like before, command below will prepare Triton inference server stuff.